rochana-atapattu/platform-engineering-playbook/docs/goals-and-milestones.md

 - Regularly review and iterate on the platform engineering practices, tools, and processes based on feedback and evolving project requirements.
 - Foster a culture of continuous improvement by encouraging all team members to contribute ideas and suggestions for enhancing the platform.

-Remember to adapt these milestones to fit the specific needs and challenges of your organization.
+Remember to adapt these milestones to fit the specific needs and challenges of your SIG.
 Assign responsible individuals or teams for each milestone and establish a timeline with achievable goals.
 Regularly track progress, hold discussions, and adjust the plan as needed to ensure successful implementation of the platform engineering initiatives.